 About the Learning Quotient (LQ)

-The LearningWorks for Kids Learning Quotient (LQ) is a score we give to games that reflects our judgment of how well the game balances entertainment quality with the potential for improving thinking skills and academic proficiency.
-The LQ is calculated by averaging a game’s Fun Score and Brain Grade.
+The LearningWorks for Kids Learning Quotient (LQ) is a score we give to games and apps that reflects our judgment of how well the media balances entertainment quality with the potential for improving thinking skills and academic proficiency.
+The LQ is calculated by averaging a Fun Score and Brain Grade.

 The Fun Score:

-- Gameplay Quality: This is a measure of the overall enjoyability of the gameplay and game experience.
+- Interactive Quality: This is a measure of the overall enjoyability of the experience or gameplay.

-- Presentation Quality: This is a measure of the attractiveness and aesthetic quality of the art style, graphics, and sound presented in the game.
+- Presentation Quality: This is a measure of the attractiveness and aesthetic quality of the art style, graphics, and sound presented in the game or app.

-- Depth of Game: This is a measure of the “size” of the game, which involves how long the game lasts, how many different layers and game-modes it has, and its potential for replayability.
+- Depth: This is a measure of the “size” of the game or app, which involves how long a game lasts, varied functionality of an app, amount of different layers and modes, and potential for re-use or re-playability.

 The Brain Grade:

-- Thinking Skills: This is a measure of how well the game exercises and teaches thinking skills.
+- Thinking Skills: This is a measure of how well the game or app exercises and teaches thinking skills.

-- Learning Curve: This is a measure of how successfully the game teaches the user how to play, scales difficulty, and rewards success by providing constant and growing challenges throughout the game.
+- Learning Curve: This is a measure of how successfully a game or app teaches the user how to play and interact with the media.
+Examines how games scale in difficulty, how apps provide feedback, and how the media rewards success throughout the experience.

-- Academic Skills: This is a measure of how well the game exercises academic skills.
+- Academic Skills: This is a measure of how well the game or app exercises academic skills.